official-stockfish/nnue-pytorch/docs/nnue.md

 ### Accumulator

 Even though we observed that few inputs change from position to position we have yet to take advantage of that.
 Recall that a linear layer is just adding some weight matrix columns together.
 Instead of recomputing the first set of hidden neurons for each position we can keep them as part of the position's state, and update it on each move based on what features (columns) were added or removed!
-We have the handle only two simple cases:
+We have to handle only two simple cases:

 1. the feature `i` was removed from the input (1 -> 0) - subtract column `i` of the weight matrix from the accumulator
 2. the feature `i` was added to the input (0 -> 1) - add column `i` of the weight matrix to the accumulator

 For a single move it's trivial to find which "A" features changed - we know what piece we're moving, from where, and where to.
 Captures and promotions can be considered as a piece disappearing or appearing from nowhere.

 However, care must taken when using floating point values.
 Repeatedly adding and subtracting floats results in error that accumulates with each move.
 It requires careful evaluation whether the error is small enough for the net to still produce good results.
-Thankfully it's best implemented such that the accumulator is not updated when undoing a move, it is simply stored on the stack, so the error is bounded by `O(MAX_DEPTH)` and can mostly be ignored.
+Thankfully, it is best implemented such that the accumulator is not updated when undoing a move.
+Instead, it is simply stored on the stack, so the error is bounded by `O(MAX_DEPTH)` and can mostly be ignored.

 When using quantization this is no longer a problem, but now there is a possibility of overflowing the accumulator.
 This, however, is much less of an issue and would come up even without these incremental updates.
 Quantization must ensure that no combination of possible active features can exceed the maximum value.

 ### HalfKP

 HalfKP is the most common feature set and other successful ones build on top of it.
 It fits in a sweet spot of being just the right size, and requiring very few updates per move on average.
 Each feature is a tuple `(our_king_square, piece_square, piece_type, piece_color)`, where `piece_type` is not a king (in HalfKA feature set kings are included).
 This means that for each king position there is a set of features `P`, which are `(piece_square, piece_type, piece_color)`.
 This allows the net to better understand the pieces in relation to the king.
 The total number of features is `64*64*5*2=40960`.
-(Note that there is a leftover from Shogi in the current Stockfish implementation and there are additional 64 features that are unused, but we will disregard them for the purpose of this document).
+(Note that there is a leftover from Shogi in the current Stockfish implementation and there are 64 additional features that are unused, but we will disregard them for the purposes of this document).
 The feature index can be calculated as
 ```
 p_idx = piece_type * 2 + piece_color
 halfkp_idx = piece_square + (p_idx + king_square * 10) * 64
 ```
-The one special case that needs to be handled is when the king moves, because it is tied to all the features all features are changed - an accumulator refresh is executed.
+The one special case that needs to be handled is when the king moves, because it is tied to all the features.
+All features are changed, so an accumulator refresh is executed.

 Now, you might ask, "but which king?!".
 The answer is both...

 #### Multiple perspectives, multiple accumulators

 This is where we need to start accounting for the features of both sides separately.
 The white side will keep its own accumulator, and the black side its own accumulator too.
 So now we have two accumulators for each position state.
-Effectively it means that the maximum active number of features is twice as high than for a simple feature set with one perspective, and there is twice as many updates, but overall it's a very good feature set and a basis for everything that's good.
+Effectively, it means that the maximum active number of features is twice as high as for a simple feature set with only one perspective.
+There will be twice as many updates, but overall it is a very good feature set and a basis for everything that is good.
 This creates some problems, options, and choices.
 Let's go through them one by one.

 ##### How to combine them?

-Since we now have two accumulators we need to somehow combine them into one vector that gets passed further into the network.
+Since we now have two accumulators, we need to somehow combine them into one vector that gets passed further into the network.
 This can be solved in two (three) ways.
 Let's denote the accumulator for white as `A_w`, and the accumulator for black as `A_b`

 1. concatenate the `A_w` and `A_b`, placing `A_w` first and `A_b` second.
 This is the simplest option.
 It is fine, the output is always relative to the white's perspective.
 2. concatenate the `A_w` and `A_b`, placing `A_w` first if it's white to move, otherwise `A_b` first, and the other accumulator second.
 This approach has the advantage that the net can learn tempo.
 It now knows whose turn it is.
 The output is always relative to the side to move perspective
 3. Either 1 or 2, but instead of concatenating interleave.
 So `A_w[0], A_b[0], A_w[1], A_b[1], ...`.
 This might be advantageous in some exotic architectures where not always the whole combined accumulator is used, in which case interleaving means that the slice used always contains the same number of outputs from white's and from black's perspectives.
-This might come useful for example when employing structured sparsity to the first hidden layer, which ultimately works on the subset of the accumulator.
+This might become useful, for example when employing structured sparsity to the first hidden layer, which ultimately works on the subset of the accumulator.

-##### What weights to use?
+##### Which weights to use?

 So we compute the features for white and black the same, are their weights related?
 They can be, but it's not required.
 Engines differ in handling of this.
-Stockfish uses the same weights for white and black, Seer for example uses separate.
+Stockfish uses the same weights for white and black.
+Seer for example uses separate.

 1. Use the same weights for both perspectives.
 This means the the board state needs to somehow be oriented.
 Otherwise white king on E1 would produce a different subset of features than a black king on E8, and white king on G4 would produce the same subset of features as a black king on G4.
 That's bad.
 The solution is to mirror the position and change the color of the pieces for black's perspective, then the piece placement to feature mapping is logical for both.
 White king on E1 from white's perspective should be the same as a black king on E8 from black's perspective.
 Now you may think that flip is the way to go, but while chess has vertical symmetry, Shogi has rotational symmetry.
 The initial implementation of HalfKP in Stockfish uses rotation to change the perspective, which is arguably incorrect for chess (for example due to castling), but that's a remnant from the past that will hopefully be resolved once a good network using mirror instead of flip will be produced.
 2. Use different weights for different perspectives.
 Is the white king on E1 actually equal to black king on E8?
 What about other pieces?
 Arguably one plays the game differently as black than as white, and it seems it makes sense to use different features for these perspectives.
 This is how some engines do it, and there's nothing wrong with this.
 The only downsides are larger size and slightly longer training time, but other than that it might even be better!
 It also completely removes the discussion about flip or rotate, and lends itself to a simpler, more performant implementation.